sutaoxu/CuHashSLAM-based-on-FAST-LIVO2/ATTRIBUTION.md

 License:
   This project is distributed under the GNU General Public License v2 (GPLv2).

-  See LICENSE (or COPYING) for full license text.
+  See LICENSE for full license text.